The White Cliffs of Dover (film): Box office

 The film was nominated for the Academy Award for Best Cinematography in Black and White.

 Adaptations

 White Cliffs of Dover was adapted as a radio play on the September 18, 1946, episode of Academy Award Theater, starring Irene Dunne in her original film role.

+Trivia

+In a 1966 episode of the game show, Password, Bunny Gordon, who portrayed John Ashwood II as an infant in an uncredited role, appeared as a contestant when Peter Lawford, who portrayed John Ashwood II as a young man, happened to also appear on the show as a celebrity guest player.